 I got some questions recently about hosting workshops so in this blog post I’ll share some information with you on how to get started!

 One of the questions is why I started teaching workshops.
 And the answer is simple 😀 When I lived in Ireland, many people around me got married.
-My friends were in their late 20’s and early 30’s, I had a nice network who referred my work and culturally people just loved to tie the knot.
+My friends were in their late 20’s and early 30’s, I had a nice network who referred my work as a wedding photographer, and culturally people just loved to tie the knot.
+I was photographing weddings regularly!
 When I moved to Berlin in 2016, I was welcomed with a very different reality.
 Most people I met were single and didn’t have the urge to settle down with a ring on their finger.

 As I was photographing fewer weddings, I was looking for another income stream.
 So I started teaching photography and started the Paparazzi tours in Berlin.
 When the weather got colder, I started the macrame workshops although they remain popular in the summer also!
 At the time I was still working a 9-5 as well!
 For a long time I wanted to be fully self-employed and the workshops opened a whole new world for me!
 Within 6 months, I was making more income than I did with weddings!
 On average I got to meet 40-50 strangers who often become friends!